lucy3/char-rnn-tensorflow/joke_prep/README.md

 ## Dataset

-Uses this [joke dataset](https://github.com/taivop/joke-dataset) and [short jokes dataset](https://github.com/amoudgl/short-jokes-dataset).
+We have this [joke dataset](https://github.com/taivop/joke-dataset) and [short jokes dataset](https://github.com/amoudgl/short-jokes-dataset).
 There may be repeats since both datasets scrape from Reddit (e.g. /r/jokes).
+I try to check for that by using a set but it may be imperfect.

 Get joke files: